-Vice President of Engineering / Brooklyn, NY / June 2014 - Present
+Vice President of Engineering / Brooklyn / June 2014 - Present

 At TuneCore I am responsible for all technical implementations, including platform architecural decisions.
 I work closely with technical leads and businsess owners to make sure we are delivering content of value to our customers.

 I manage the day-to-day development of our primary software platforms:

 The customer content management system is the front-facing platform allowing customers to create their album and single releases, associate metadata with releases, and upload media assets to be distributed with those releases.

 Our e-commerce system allows customers to pay for the releases they want to distribute through us.
 This platform integrates with Braintree for credit card payments and stored bank accounts as well as with Paypal directly.

 We have built a content distribution cloud that handles several hundred releases daily sent to over 30 digital music outlets.
 This system is built on Amazon Web Services, using the waiting workload to increase and decrease the number of live servers to ensure even loads and smooth deliveries.

 Completing the suite of platforms is our sales ingestion processing system.
 This is a Rails-based finance system taking in the various types of sales reports from the digital music services we distribute to.
 Those reports are broken down, matching individual streams and sales against existing distributed content, and correctly assigning payment amounts to individual customers’ accounts.